Arts of Life: About

 As a progressive art studio, Arts of Life is a nonprofit organization dedicated to supporting artists with intellectual and developmental disabilities as they seek to build and sustain careers in the arts.
 As an organization, Arts of Life focuses on inspiring artistic expression, helping artists build community, and promoting self-respect.
 It was co-founded by Denise Fisher, the manager of a residential program for people with disabilities, and Veronica "Ronnie" Cuculich, a resident in the program, as an alternative to limited job roles offered in sheltered workshops.
 Arts of Life artists and staff engage in collective decision-making on various aspects of the program including programming and the hiring of staff.
 Volunteers and staff facilitate the artists and offer instruction in art techniques and professional development.
 The studio also assists artists in exhibiting and marketing their work.

-Circle Contemporary

-The affiliated gallery space for both studios, Circle Contemporary, was founded in 2017.
-It is the only Chicago gallery dedicated to exhibiting the work of artists both with and without intellectual and developmental disabilities.
-Exhibitions are co-curated by guest curators from the wider arts community and curators from Arts of Life.

-Exhibitions and collaborations

-Works by artists from Arts of Life have been featured in galleries, museums, art fairs, businesses, and government offices around the city of Chicago, the United States, and the globe.
-Some of these platforms include EXPO Chicago, Chicago Design Museum, Art on the MART, Outsider Art Fair New York, Art Fair Tokyo, Heaven Gallery, LVL3, Ukrainian Institute of Modern Art, Andrew Edlin Gallery, The Chicago Cultural Center, and the Chicago city clerk's office.